philelson/Twilight/readme.md

 ### Turning a group on at twilight
 1. Configure config.json (see the example)
-..1.
-Set the group you want to control
+  1. Set the group you want to control
-..2.
-Set the username hash from the hub
+  2. Set the username hash from the hub
-..3.
-Set the IP address of the hub
+  3. Set the IP address of the hub
-..4.
-Set the offset between sunset and when you want the lights on ..5.
-Set the loop delay
+  4. Set the offset between sunset and when you want the lights on
+  5. Set the loop delay
-2. Execute `php run twilight`
+2. Execute `php run.php twilight`

 ### Turning a group off at night
 1. Configure night_config.json (see the example)
-..1.
-Set the group you want to control
+  1. Set the group you want to control
-..2.
-Set the username hash from the hub
+  2. Set the username hash from the hub
-..3.
-Set the IP address of the hub
+  3. Set the IP address of the hub
-..4.
-Set the offset between sunset and when you want the lights on ..5.
-Set the loop delay
+  4. Set the offset between sunset and when you want the lights on
+  5. Set the loop delay
-2. Execute `php run night`
+2. Execute `php run.php night`

 ### Configure the cron